Business Aircraft Operation to Fiji – Basic Information for Operators

 5. Are there ground handling considerations?

 Check with your ground handler, in advance, on availability of services and ground support equipment.
 Fuelers in Fiji prefer 24 hours’ advance notification for fuel uplifts.
 Airports in Fiji only have towbars available for certain aircraft types.
 So, if you don’t plan on taking a tow bar, check in advance that one is available.
-Credit for fuel and services at NFFN and NFNA can be arranged in advance, and aviation fuel cards, such as the UVair Fueling Card, are usually accepted.
+Credit for fuel and services at NFFN and NFNA can be arranged in advance, and aviation fuel cards are usually accepted.
 If for some reason credit is not available, you may also use consumer credit cards.
 For short-notice trips it’s recommended to always have consumer credit cards on hand, and you should keep these available as a backup for settling handling and airport fees.

 Vehicle access to the ramp is possible in Fiji.
 However, this is by special permission, and a vehicle search will be required.
 Vendor vehicles may also be brought airside with a similar screening process.